AkShAy707-hash/SpikeDash/README.md

 # Spike Dash
- A simple 2d game that is fun to play with friends & compete to see who gets the highest score (**still a work in progress**)
+ A simple 2d game that is fun to play with friends & compete to see who gets the highest score without Dieing (**still a work in progress**)
 ## Team Members
 Akshay<br>